Nuclear effects in the deuteron and global QCD analyses: Phase space integration in the nuclear convolution

 \section{Phase space integration in the nuclear convolution}

-Here we discuss in more detail the integration in \eq{eq:IA} for general kinematics of $x$ and $Q^2$.
-Recall, the integration region is constrained by the condition
+Here, we discuss in more detail the integration in \eq{eq:IA} for general kinematics of $x$ and $Q^2$.
+Recall that integration region is constrained by the condition,

-where $W^2=(p+q)^2$ is the invariant mass squared of produced hadronic states and $p$ is the four-momentum of the bound nucleon and $W_\text{th}$ is the threshold mass.
-The pion production threshold corresponds to $W_\text{th}=M+m_\pi$ and by setting $W_\text{th}=M$ we also include the elastic channel.
-Because of the energy-momentum conservation $p=p_d-p_S$, where $p_d$ is the deuteron four-momentum and $p_S=(\sqrt{m_S^2+\bm p^2}, -\bm p)$ the four-momentum of the spectator system with the mass $m_S$. \footnote{ For scattering off the deuteron $m_S=M$.
-In case of scattering off a nucleus of $A$ nucleons, $m_S$ is the mass of the residual nucleus of $A-1$ nucleons.} In Appendix~A of Ref.\cite{Kulagin:2004ie} the nuclear convolution integral with the constraint (\ref{eq:w2ineq1}) was considered for nonrelativistic spectator adopting $\sqrt{m_S^2+\bm p^2} \approx m_S+\bm p^2/(2m_S)$.
-This approximation makes sense as the deuteron is a weakly-bound system and most of the momentum distribution is in the nonrelativistic region.
+where $W^2=(p+q)^2$ and $p$ is the four-momentum of the bound nucleon, and $W_\text{th}$ is the threshold mass.
+The pion production threshold corresponds to $W_\text{th}=M+m_\pi$, and by setting $W_\text{th}=M$, we also include the elastic channel.
+Because of the energy-momentum conservation, $p=p_d-p_S$, where $p_d$ is the deuteron four-momentum, and $p_S=(\sqrt{m_S^2+\bm p^2}, -\bm p)$, the four-momentum of the spectator system with the mass $m_S$. \footnote{ For scattering off the deuteron, $m_S=M$.
+In case of scattering off a nucleus of $A$ nucleons, $m_S$ is the mass of the residual nucleus of $A-1$ nucleons.} In Appendix~A of Ref.\cite{Kulagin:2004ie}, the nuclear convolution integral with the constraint (\ref{eq:w2ineq1}) was considered for nonrelativistic spectator assuming $\sqrt{m_S^2+\bm p^2}=m_S+\bm p^2/(2m_S)$.
+This approximation makes sense as the deuteron is a weakly bound system and most of the momentum distribution is in the nonrelativistic region.
 However, the high-momentum part with $|\bm p|$ of order of a few hundred MeV requires a relativistic analysis.
-Here we discuss the fully relativistic case of spectator kinematics that would allow us to better describe a contribution from the high-momentum region of the spectator.
+Here, we discuss the fully relativistic case of spectator kinematics that would allow us to better describe the contribution from the high-momentum region of the spectator.

-In terms of the four-vectors $p_d$, $q$ and $p_S$ we can write \eq{eq:w2ineq1} as follows
+In terms of the four-vectors $p_d$, $q$, and $p_S$, we can write \eq{eq:w2ineq1} as follows:

 In order to facilitate the discussion of \eq{eq:w2ineq2}, we use the following notations